TheJeff/CMP1117-CaseStudy/README.md

 ## Requirements and Marking

-**Required**: Create a program that processes data with file I/O, nested loops, and other logic from the textbook.
+>**Required**: Create a program that processes data with file I/O, nested loops, and other logic from the textbook.
+>

-⋅⋅⋅Read data from the first text file, loop through the second text file, and do something.
+>Read data from the first text file, loop through the second text file, and do something.
 Output something to a third text file.
+>

-**Marking:** The case study will be marked out of 100 and is worth 20% of the course mark.
+>**Marking:** The case study will be marked out of 100 and is worth 20% of the course mark.
+>

-There will be several check points, where the team members will need to submit work.
+>There will be several check points, where the team members will need to submit work.

 ## Checkpoint 1 - Team Names
 |Team Names|